-Home staging is the art of styling your home for the buying audience.
+Home staging is the art of styling your home for the buying audience and deploying a few key home staging tips can help capture a buyers attention and sell your home at the highest possible price.
 Though potential buyers are aware your home isn’t brand new, they’re looking for a like-new space that reflects care, quality and cleanliness.
 Industry surveys show that staged homes sell faster and at higher prices than those that aren’t, so the effort and minor expense invested in the process can definitely put dollars in your pocket at closing time.

 Home staging tips for exteriors